 Is a baker’s cyst causing you pain, discomfort and possibly affecting your sleep, work, or lifestyle?
 How would you like to discover a treatment that;

 - Provides Pain Free Effective Relief,

 - Is Non-Invasive and

-- Backed by a ‘Hassle Free Money Back Guarantee’?
+- Backed by our ‘No Questions Asked Money Back Guarantee’

 Like most people suffering pain you probably answered yes to at least one or more of the above questions.
 If you did, then deciding to use the OSMO Patch could possibly be one of the most important decisions that you will make towards becoming pain free and taking control of your health TODAY!

 We shall first begin by getting a better understanding of this condition, such as what is a bakers cyst and what are the symptoms and causes of such.
 You will then learn how the OSMO Patch used together with proper rest supports the reduction in inflammation, swelling and the associated pain due to this condition.

 A baker cyst is a painful condition which can be characterized by swelling in the back of the knee.
 This swelling occurs due to the build-up of synovial fluid inside a small sac known as a bursa.
 If you are not already familiar, a bursa is a small balloon like structure found throughout the body and acts as a cushion between bones, tendons and muscles.